SequentMicrosystems/wdt-rpi/python/README.md

  - val 0/1
 Return 1 if succeed, and -1 if fails.

+### getPowerButtonInterruptEnable()
+Getter for the power button interrupt enable. returns  - 1 if the interrupt will be generated when button is released, 0 else

+### setPowerButtonInterruptEnable(val)
+Setter for power button interrupt generation.
+If val = 0, disable power button interrupt generation else enable it The value is written in flash so is persistent.

 ### getRTC()
 Return the RTC date and time as a list return (year, month, day, hour, minute, seconds)